julienp17/my_rpg/README.md

 Create 3 layers :
 - collision
 - top
-- back
+- bottom

 ... and export the map as CSV under assets/maps/
-You must use the same tileset for the top AND back layer.
+You must use the same tileset for the top AND bottom layer.
 When making the collision layer, leave empty for no collision and any tile for collision.